 speechwriters · executive communicators · public speaking & delivery coaches · presentation designers · communications consultants

-Let’s face it, executive communication is a niche service.
+Let’s face it, speechwriting is a niche service.
 There simply aren’t many people around doing what we do, and precious few places to seek out career advice and support (no, bars don’t count).

 That’s why the New York Speechwriters Roundtable is so valuable.